-Simple truth: you can’t do college right without a computer, especially college online.
-If you’re attending online to escape the restrictions of the typical campus classroom, escaping the typical office is just as big of a need.
+Truth: You need the right computer to do online college right.
+If you’re attending online to escape the restrictions of the typical campus classroom, escaping the typical office is of equal importance.
 So forget a desktop computer.
 You want a notebook / laptop.
 That goes for on-campus use too.

 No library computers.
 No computer lab computers.
 No, you want…strike that…you need your own computer.
 We’re here to help.

 A caveat about prices: within weeks of a maker setting an MSRP, it changes it.
 Street prices also fluctuate like mad.
-Think of any prices quoted here as a ballpark figure subject to change—often radical change.
+Any prices quoted here are ballpark figures subject to change — often radical change.
 And know that any configuration changes to RAM, disk storage, processor class, etc., are going to raise or lower the price, even within the same model.

 So, let’s set the stage.
 This is reality…

-At every college we contacted, Apple MacBook Pro and MacBook Air together comprised anywhere from sixty to one hundred percent of the notebook computers students purchased.
-The average split was close to eighty percent Apple and twenty percent PCs running Windows.
+At every college we contacted, Apple MacBook Pro and MacBook Air together comprised anywhere from 60% to 100% of the notebook computers students purchased.
+The average split was close to 80% Apple and 20% percent PCs running Windows.
 Of the latter, Dell and Lenovo own the strongest presence in higher ed.

 Students buy more computers at the campus bookstores

 Why?
 Because the bookstores partner with computer makers to offer educational and seasonal discounts.
 Often steep discounts.
-And ten percent or more off the cheapest street prices can translate into a hundred dollars or more in savings.
+And 10% or more off the cheapest street prices can translate into $100 or more in savings.
 As a result, August at many college bookstores is a frenzy of computer sales.
 For new students, it’s also one less item to pack for that first trip to campus.